-I have finally did it.
+I have finally done it.
 I took the plunge to install Linux on my PS3.
-Installation was easier than I thought, wjile setup was much harder.
-Read on in order to save time and to setup everything without going through as much as I did.
+Installation was easier than I thought, while setup was much harder.
+Read on to save time and to set up everything without going through as much as I did.

 Why install Linux?

-Because it’s Linux.
-It’s free, and will turn your TV into a media center, and a powerful internet explorer.
+Because it’s Linux, it’s free and will turn your TV into a media center and a robust internet explorer.
 It’s always good to have a central computer in your home to easy access and use while having guests that want to access the internet or listen to music.

 What version of Linux is supported?

-Well, as you know, PS3 has a PowerPC processor, so you must find a Linux version that has a PowerPC version ready.
+As you know, PS3 has a PowerPC processor, so you must find a Linux version with a PowerPC version ready.
 I have installed Ubuntu on my PS3.
-There are altered versions of Ubuntu, like Kubuntu or Xubuntu, that are more lightweight, and will be faster, while maintaining compatibility with most if not all features of the plain and stronger Ubuntu.
-Other Linux OSes that support PS3 are Yellow Dog.
+There are altered versions of Ubuntu, like Kubuntu or Xubuntu, that are more lightweight and will be faster while maintaining compatibility with most if not all features of the plain and stronger Ubuntu.
+Another Linux OS that supports PS3 is Yellow Dog.
 You may also find other versions, but those two are well supported, and you can find more information about those on the Internet.

 So, let’s install Linux then!